 Vanessa leads communications and individual fundraising for Justice in Aging from the Oakland, CA office.
 She’s focused on increasing the visibility of Justice in Aging as a national leader in ensuring all older adults can age in justice, and amplifying the work of Justice in Aging’s lawyers to defend and broaden access to health care and economic security programs for low income older adults.
 She oversees all online communications, public relations, social media, fundraising communications, and publications.
 She graduated from San Francisco State University with a Bachelor’s degree in Business Administration and Marketing.

-Denny serves as Justice in Aging’s inaugural Directing Attorney for Equity Advocacy.
+Denny serves as the Managing Director of Justice in Aging’s Equity Advocacy team.
 In this role, he is responsible for developing and leading Justice in Aging’s Strategic Initiative on Advancing Equity, with a primary focus on race equity for older adults of color, and he also coordinates the organization’s equity team.
-He joined Justice in Aging as an attorney on the health team in 2014 and is based in Los Angeles, CA. The son of working-class Chinese immigrant parents, Denny has worked significantly on non-discrimination, language access, and healthcare delivery reform issues for low-income older adults and brings all of these experiences to his advocacy.
+He joined Justice in Aging as an attorney on the health team in 2014 and is based in Sacramento, CA. The son of working-class Chinese immigrant parents, Denny has worked significantly on non-discrimination, language access, and healthcare delivery reform issues for low-income older adults and brings all of these experiences to his advocacy.
 He previously served as a rotating law clerk for the US District Court in Los Angeles and participated in the Fulbright English Teaching Program as a fellow in Macau, China.
 Denny is a graduate of the University of California, Irvine School of Law.
 He received his BA from the University of Michigan.
 State Bar Admission: California.